 People generally don't decide to demolish their deck out of thin air; it's a decision that's reached over a period time, say once the joists begin to rot or the boards start to fray.

 Outdoor decks undergo a great deal of exposure to the elements -- solar rays, heat, cold, precipitation, and wind, among others.
 Over time, the ends of deck boards can become splintered, soft, warped, and frayed.

-But there's more than one reason to get rid of a deck.
-Apart from age and rot, here are some other reasons to demo a deck:
+But there's more than one reason to get rid of a deck apart from age and rot.

 - Improve its appearance with fresh lumber and modern materials

 - Add new design features to increase accessibility or safety (gates, ramps, etc.)

 - Replace it with something new, such as landscaping, a pool, shed, etc.

 Regardless of the reason for saying "goodbye" to your deck, make sure you are well-prepared to ensure the entire project goes smoothly.

 Hire a qualified professional to remove your deck.